 Syllabus

 Syllabus is a contemporary consideration of Plantin, the much-loved book face published by Monotype in 1913 and overseen by Frank Hinman Pierpont.
 Syllabus returns to the same source material, a Gros Cicero cut in the sixteenth century by Robert Granjon, and features a crisper finish and a more serviceable italic.
-Syllabus was initially drawn to match the proportions of custom typeface Preston for the Art Gallery of NSW.
+Syllabus was initially drawn to match the proportions of custom typeface Preston for the Art Gallery of NSW but has since learned to stand on its own two feet.

 Syllabus in use: The Exhibitionists, designed by Dominic Hofstede (Mucho Melbourne)